Cesargarciajr/QuizTmas/README.md

 - [**FontAwesome**](https://fontawesome.com/) was used for the social media icons which then had additional styling applied to them.
 - [**Colors CO**](https://coolors.co/) was used to create a colour pallete for this readme file.
 - [**Adobe Colors**](https://color.adobe.com/pt/create/color-contrast-analyzer) and contrast was used to pick color and check if the contrast was good enough for users.
-- Also had to learn how to use Flexbox which plays a important role in positioning the sections and elements in the website which I learned from [**W3 Schools**](https://www.w3schools.com/default.asp)

 [Back to top](<#contents>)